-- Order their required instructional material at the Cocoa, Melbourne or Palm Bay EFSC Bookstore during the Textbook Distribution Window that opens on Monday, May 17, 2021 and ends
+- Pick up their required instructional material at the Cocoa, Melbourne or Palm Bay EFSC Bookstore during the Textbook Distribution Window that opens on Monday, May 17, 2021 and ends

 - The signed agreement must be on file with EFSC Accounting to receive instructional materials at no cost.